 While one was distracted, the guide successfully balanced a marshmallow on his head.

-On the way back to the French Quarter, we caught a mardi-gras parade.
-Who knows why they had one in June.
-But since the roads were blocked, we left our car like everyone else and chased beads.
-Stinky said this was his favorite part of the trip.
+On the way back to the French Quarter, we caught a Mardi Gras parade…in June (anyone know why?).
+The kids were on a mission to collect as many beads as they could.
+Later, Stinky said this was his favorite part of the trip.
 Go figure!

-We happened upon Lafayette Cemetery where we encountered an eccentric guide who was very helpful.
-We did not get to sail on the riverboat as the lunch cruise was sold out, but we did do the same swamp tour.
+We happened upon Lafayette Cemetery where we encountered an eccentric guide who was very helpful…and interesting (that deserves its own post!).
 And because we stayed in the heart of the French Quarter, we had dinner in the local restaurants every night.
+I highly recommend!

-Apart from having to cross Bourbon Street on a Saturday night where we saw way too many characters, it was a fun, wholesome family trip.
-The food is delicious, the people are warm and friendly, and the history is alive and well.
+Apart from having to cross Bourbon Street on a Saturday night where we saw way too many characters having fun, it was a wholesome family trip.
+The food is delicious, the people are warm and friendly, and history is alive and well.
 So you see, it is possible to have a fun time in New Orleans with kids.

 As a full-service travel agent, I would love to be of assistance to you.
 I am passionate about what I do and pour that energy into crafting perfectly planned itineraries for you.
 Email email@example.com to learn more.